House Republicans Are Poised to Kill the Alexander-Murray Obamacare Compromise

 “The country’s off-course big time.
 The Democrats are just promising free candy to everybody.
 And that’s not a mature response,” Rep. Dave Brat (R-VA), a member of the hardline House Freedom Caucus, told The Daily Beast in a phone interview. “[Alexander-Murray], as it is?
 No way.
 It’s not even in the ballpark.”

 Walker, like many of his colleagues, views the Alexander-Murray agreement as propping up a failed law.
-But one of their chief criticisms of the Affordable Care Act was that it would lead to higher premiums and insurers pulling out of the marketplace altogether—both of which would occur if Congress does nothing to restore the CSR payments, according to the nonpartisan Congressional Budget Office.
+But one of their chief criticisms of the Affordable Care Act was that it would lead to higher premiums and insurers pulling out of the marketplace altogether—both of which would occur if Congress does nothing to restore the CSR payments that Trump disbanded last week, according to the nonpartisan Congressional Budget Office.

 Both Walker and Brat dismissed those concerns entirely, contending that the only way to give Americans true health care relief would be to scrap Obamacare entirely.
 Walker said an agreement that passes muster in the House must also include a repeal of Obamacare’s individual and employer mandates, in addition to the taxes under the law.

 But a package that includes those provisions is a non-starter for Democrats in any bipartisan deal because that would effectively dismantle the crux of Obamacare.
-Alexander, who is leading the effort in the Senate, said lawmakers should realize that a short-term market stabilization package is necessary even if Republicans had the votes to repeal and replace Obamacare this week.
+Alexander, who is leading the effort in the Senate, said lawmakers should realize that a short-term market stabilization package is necessary even if Republicans had the votes to repeal and replace Obamacare as soon as this week—which they do not.

 “We’ve got a gap between today and even if Republicans are successful in repealing and replacing Obamacare, that’s two or three years from now,” Alexander said, referring to the gradual implementation period of an ACA replacement.
 “We don’t want chaos in the next two or three years.
 We don’t [want] millions of Americans who can’t buy insurance.”